MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

     - `[SenderMessage <String>]`:
     - `[SenderUserId <String>]`:
     - `[State <String>]`: scheduleChangeState
-    - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[Id <String>]`: Read-only.
     - `[EndDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[TimeOffReasonId <String>]`: The reason for the time off.
   - `[TimeOffRequestsEnabled <Boolean?>]`: Indicates whether time off requests are enabled for the schedule.
   - `[TimeZone <String>]`: Indicates the time zone of the schedule team using tz database format.
 Required.
-  - `[TimesOff <IMicrosoftGraphTimeOff[]>]`: The instances of times off in the schedule.
+  - `[TimesOff <IMicrosoftGraphTimeOff1[]>]`: The instances of times off in the schedule.
-    - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
     - `[Id <String>]`: Read-only.
     - `[DraftTimeOff <IMicrosoftGraphTimeOffItem>]`: timeOffItem
       - `[(Any) <Object>]`: This indicates any property can be added to this object.